franciscovilchezv/chatbot-covid-generator/README.md

 ## Installation

-Create your [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) environment based on the `requirements.txt` file in the current repo with the following command:
+Create your [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) environment based on the `spec-file.txt` file in the current repo with the following command:

-`conda create --name <env> --file requirements.txt`
+`conda create --name <env> --file spec-file.txt`

+Install packages from pip using the `requirements.txt` file

+`pip install -r requirements.txt`

 ## Chatbot Example for English - India